What is Google Ads’ Quality Score?

-Your AdWords Quality Score is a measure of the quality, relevance, and performance of your pay-per-click advertising campaigns.
-Because it affects both:
+Your Google Ads Quality Score is a measure of the quality, relevance, and performance of the ads in your pay-per-click (PPC) advertising campaigns.
+Because Quality Score affects both:

-Let’s take a closer look at how WordStream for PPC can help you achieve high AdWords Quality Scores.
+Let’s take a closer look at how WordStream can help you achieve high Google Ads Quality Scores.

-Your keywords are the foundation of your PPC activities—if your keyword research is weak, your whole AdWords account will suffer.
+Your keywords are the foundation of your PPC activities—if your keyword research is weak, your entire Google Ads account will suffer.

 Most search marketers depend on free, public keyword tools to build their PPC keyword lists.
 This can really harm your relevance—you have no way of knowing if the general, popular keywords these tools spit out are truly relevant to your business and customers.